AjeetAthwal/google-homepage/README.md

-This prject aims to replicate the google homepage
+This project aims to replicate the google homepage